ai4ce/EgoPAT3D/README.md

 <br/>Download the raw multimodal recording data and generate a local copy of the dataset on your NYU HPC /scratch space, following instructions provided in this repository's model_build folder.
 May take 1-3 days to build on NYU Greene depending on compute resource availability.

 ## Citation
-If you find FLAT useful in your research, please cite:
+If you find our work useful in your research, please cite:
 ```
 @InProceedings{Li_2022_CVPR,
       title = {Egocentric Prediction of Action Target in 3D},